Leonora Arye: Personal life

 Arye was married to Leonard Arye, who founded Arye, Lustig & Sassower, P.C., for more than 47 years.
 On October 8, 2001, Leonora Arye succumbed to with myelodysplastic syndrome (MDS), a rare type of cancer.
 Arye was survived by her husband, three sons, daughter-in-law, and granddaughter.
 One of her sons went on to marry and have a son and daughter.

 Selected artworks

 La Madre

 The Spanish title of this sculpture translates to "The Mother".
 This is an alabaster sculpture that physically shows a mother holding her child close to her chest.
 Her woman's is "distorted" to show the struggles of women, especially those coming from a minority background.
-Arye wanted to show the difficult decision some women faced when deciding what path they waned to follow, either choosing motherhood or a successful career.
+Arye wanted to show the difficult decision some women faced when deciding what path they wanted to follow, either choosing motherhood or a successful career.
 According to Latin American Women Artists of the United States, this was particularly true for Arye.
 After starting a family her career was somewhat hindered.